f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

 the f5-postman-workflows framework and execute a simple workflow using the Postman GUI client.
 The f5-postman-workflows GitHub repository is continually updated with new collections that can be used as is, or customized, to automate the F5 platform.
-Additionally the f5-super-netops Container automatically downloads these and other tools so users can rapidly execute workflows in their environments.
+Additionally the f5-super-netops-container automatically downloads these and other tools so users can rapidly execute workflows in their environments.